-- Afternoon carpool begins at 2:15 and ends at 2:45. - All carpool riders are picked up in designated carpool area at the rear of the building (not in the side teacher's parking lot, nor in the front of the school) by 2:45. - Remain in your vehicle patiently. - Please provide your child's name and grade level to the faculty member when they approach your vehicle. - Pull your vehicle forward as close to the next car to create ample space for those behind you and follow directions given by school staff. - Remain in the line and wait until directed to move forward. - Remember that the speed limit on Lake Forest Drive is only 5 m. p. h.
+- Afternoon carpool begins at 3:00 and ends at 3:30. - All carpool riders are picked up in designated carpool area at the rear of the building (not in the side teacher's parking lot, or in the front of the school) by 3:30. - Remain in your vehicle patiently. - Pull your vehicle forward as close to the next one to create more space for those behind you and follow directions given by school staff. - Remain in the line and wait until directed to move or until it is completely safe to move forward. - Remember that the speed limit on Lake Forest Drive is only 25 m. p. h.

-CAFETERIA INFORMATION
+LUNCHROOM INFORMATION

+Parents will be given breakfast and lunch information in a packet at Open House.
+This brochure contains all policies and procedures of the Richmond County Board of Education School Nutrition Program, which applies to all schools.
 All menus are standardized for the entire school system and will be given to students at the beginning of each month.